 In general, you can plan on it taking from about three hours to as much as ten hours to fully smoke your turkey.
 For best results, or to have it done faster, consider a smaller turkey.
 If you need to feed a lot of people, you might even choose two smaller turkeys over one large one.

 The lower the temp, the longer it takes to cook, and the higher your chance of drying out your turkey.
-If you go for the longer cook times, be sure to baste regularly.
+If you go for longer cooking times, be sure to baste regularly.

 How to smoke a turkey in a gas smoker